trashbus99/ROCKNIX.apps/README.md

-Librewolf and YoutubeTV launcher for Rocknix.
+Librewolf with Youtube TV UI (navigate with gamepad) launcher for Rocknix.

 In SSH  run